 EDITORIAL

-They say it is increasingly difficult to fall in love in the world.
+They say that it is increasingly difficult to fall in love in today's world.

-But can one still fall in love with a breath of new life?
+But is it still possible to fall in love with a breath of new life?

 Is there still room for the authentic emotions that a place like Kenya can give?

-To all the tourists and travellers who have arrived in Kenya this season or who are about to arrive, we wish that they will still fall in love or at least be able to experience one or more of the strong, vivid, saving emotions that the places and atmospheres of Kenya still know how to surprise, to the benefit of the induced and the predictable.
+To all the tourists and travelers who have arrived in Kenya this season or are about to arrive, we hope you fall in love again or at least experience one or more of the strong, vivid, and life-changing emotions that the places and atmosphere of Kenya still have in store, to the benefit of the local economy and the future.

 The most prestigious international magazine (and tv channel) of Nature has decided that the...